-A common misperception is that automated functions mean highly or fully self-driving vehicle, which is categorized at levels 4 and 5 according to the Society of Automotive Engineers (SAE).
-Actually, there are plenty of new cars on the road that offer automated functions that perform specific driving tasks autonomously, as demonstrated in Figure 1.
+A common misperception is that automated functions mean highly or fully self-driving vehicle, which is categorized at levels 4 and 5 according to the Society of Automotive Engineers (SAE) as shown in Figure 1.
+Actually, there are plenty of new cars on the road that offer automated functions that perform specific driving tasks autonomously.

 Expectation: The ability to drive and navigate is the most important aspect of autonomous driving

 This is true, but carmakers are also considering the entire vehicle ecosystem, including vehicle-to-human communication.
 One example would be an autonomous vehicle telling a pedestrian that they are allowing them the right of way to cross the street.
 Vehicle-to-infrastructure is not sufficiently available in cities and on roads today, so cars will need to be equipped to operate effectively without it.